SAP-samples/low-code-applications/exercises/rap/exercises/ex2/README.md

 ## Exercise 2.1: Create database table

 Create a database table![table](../../images/adt_tabl.png) to store the _OnlineShop_ data.
-A OnlineShop entity defines general data, such as the product name or or the quantity that is ordered.
+A OnlineShop entity defines general data, such as the product name or the quantity that is ordered.
 Once the order is checked out the number of the purchase requisition that will be created by using our released API will be stored as well.

 > Hint:
 > The tasks are also desribed in the following tutorial (step 2).
 Just replace the names with those that are mentioned in this how to guide.